telerik/blazor-docs/getting-started/vs-integration/convert-project-wizard.md

 # Convert to Telerik Application

-This article demonstrates how to enable the Progress&reg; Telerik&reg; UI for Blazor components in you existing Blazor app with a few mouse clicks.
+This article demonstrates how to enable the Progress&reg; Telerik&reg; UI for Blazor components in your existing Blazor app with a few mouse clicks.

-To add the Telerik Components to you existing Blazor application, use the use the **Convert Project Wizard**.
+To add the Telerik Components to you existing Blazor application, use the **Convert Project Wizard**.
 The wizard detects all installed versions of Telerik UI for Blazor and lists them in the **Version** combobox&mdash;this enables you to start your project with the desired version.
 You can also [get the latest version]({%slug getting-started-vs-integration-latest-version%}) to make sure you are up to date.

 ## Get the Wizard